 The project initiation phase includes setting up the project and holding the kickoff meeting.

-• To create a project brief, select “Overview” from the project dashboard.
+- To create a project brief, select “Overview” from the project dashboard.
 Here, you can add any relevant information for your project and create a project brief by clicking on the “Create project Brief” icon at the bottom of the page.
-The project brief in Asana is essentially the project charter.
+This project brief can act as your project charter in some cases, but it's only one example of a project charter.

 2. Project Planning: Plan and Organize your Project